stitakis/ArchElekt/Solution Background/ADRs/001 Allow experts to maintain their own skills.md

 ## Context

 Customers reported that sometimes wrong expert shows up to the appointment to fix something they know nothing about.
 Sometimes no expert shows up at all.
-We assume that one of the reasons for this might be an expert that doesn't feel like being the right person for a specific issue.
+We assume that one of the reasons for this might be the expert does not have the right skill set because those are maintained by the manager and might be outdated.

 ## Decision

-To help to improve the situation, we think that experts should be able to maintain their own skills.
+To improve the situation, experts should be able to maintain their own skills.
 This will help to:
 - relief the administrator from this activity
 - help the system to match tickets with better accuracy to available skillsets
 - help the system to find an expert and therefore reduce the perception of lost tickets

-A possible solution is a new section in the expert's mobile app for editing/maintaining the own profile including the skills to offer.
+A possible solution is a new section in the expert's mobile app for editing/maintaining their own profile including skills.

 ## Consequences